verygoodmarketing/livingfree-recovery/src/_pages/about.md

   </div>

   <div class="6u 12u(small) about-side">
     <p><strong>Living Free</strong> is a six to twelve month recovery program for men struggling with drug and or alchohol addiction.
-The facility is located in Hartselle, Alabama and was started by Rendell Drummond in February 2013.
+The facility is located in Hartselle, Alabama, and was started by Rendell Drummond in February 2013.
 There are currently 35 beds with a commons area, kitchen, and laundry.</p>

     <p>Getting clean and sober is often not the hard part of recovery—the real challenge comes from merging your past and present into a healthy future.
 Living Free prepares men to take control of their lives and understand that the road to recovery doesn't end when they leave.</p>
   </div>